 Police reports often provide valuable information in many personal injury cases.
 Some drivers may ask you not to contact police and will ask to pay for damage without involving either party’s insurance, but it is almost always better to contact the police.

-If you were involved in an accident caused by another party’s negligence in Atlanta, contact the Champion Firm, P.C. to speak with a knowledgeable car accident attorney today.
+If you were involved in an accident caused by another party’s negligence in Marietta, contact our experienced car accident attorneys at The Champion Firm, P.C today.
 Our firm’s record of success includes $2.06 million recovered for the family of a man killed in a car wreck.

 Why Is It Important to Call the Police After an Accident?